amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > ~~~
 > {: .language-python}
 >
-> This is a list with one item.
+> This is a list that contains just one item.
+Can you spot the difference?
 >
 > ~~~
 > ['120th anniversary, federal_grant, on_demand']